-When we start looking at high-impact activities it becomes apparent that thought needs to be put into them, and intention applied, to get the best possible outcome.
+When we take the time to look at high-impact activities, it becomes apparent that thought needs to be put into them, and intention applied, to get the best possible outcome.

 Let’s look at some common situations where autopilot creates a stumbling block to growth and change.